glochtefeld/slack-THD-Linker/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments

-* Special thanks to my managers for letting me work on this FOSS project instead of paying attention to tickets.
+All identifying information regarding internal links has been scrubbed.